bdelpozo/DE-portfolio/README.md

 The project is organized into several packages, each demonstrating a different concept:

 - `BasicExamples`: Contains a first easy example to break the ice.
-- `Config`: Contains a file with run configuration and Config Parser with TypeSafe.config library.
+- `Config`: Contains a file with run configuration and ConfigParser with TypeSafe.config library.
 - `DataStructures`: Contains an example of Data Structures.